R142 (New York City Subway car): Incidents

 On March 27, 2020, a northbound 2 train with operating lead consist 6346–6350 and trailing consist 6366–6370 was set on fire while traveling from 96th Street to 110th Street–Malcolm X Plaza.
 While the trailing consist was relatively unscathed and eventually returned to service in November 2020, the lead consist suffered extensive damage and was retired.
 The fire erupted on board car 6347, damaging that car, as well as additional fire and smoke damage to the rest of the set, along with some moderate fire damage to the station as well.
-As a result, the whole set was taken out of service and stripped for parts.
+As a result, 6346–6350 were taken out of service and stripped for parts.
 The train operator was killed, and 16 people were injured.
 A man accused of setting the fire was arrested and charged with murder in December 2020.

-On October 19, 2025, a southbound 4 train was en-route to 149th Street–Grand Concourse when the link bar between two intermediate cars of the leading consist separated, specifically between cars 1218 and 1219 (the third and fourth cars) in consist 1216–1220, which subsequently split into two.
+On October 19, 2025, a southbound 4 train was en route to 149th Street–Grand Concourse when the link bar between two intermediate cars of the leading consist separated, specifically between cars 1218 and 1219 (the third and fourth cars) in consist 1216–1220, which subsequently split into two.
 No injuries were reported.

+On December 9, 2025, a southbound 2 train was arriving at the 135th Street station when the link bar between two intermediate cars of the leading consist separated, specifically between cars 6362 and 6363 (the second and third cars) in consist 6361–6365, which split into two.
+No injuries were reported.

+Replacement

+In early 2026, the MTA announced it would be placing the order of 1,140 new R262 train cars to replace the current R62 and R62A fleet, with the option of 1,250 additional cars which if ordered, would replace the entire R142 fleet and the unconverted R142A cars by the early-to-mid 2030s.